Ancho Chile Peppers, Whole

-Headstrong and vigorous the poblano chile is full of flavor and jumps at the chance to be stuffed with cheese and baked, or dredged in cornmeal and deep fried.
+Headstrong and vigorous, the whole Ancho chile is full of flavor and jumps at the chance to be stuffed with cheese and baked or dredged in cornmeal and deep fried.
 Yet, just like people, a chile pepper becomes more serious, more thoughtful, and much more wrinkled with age.
 The ancho is a wizened poblano.

 A mildly hot chile pepper the ancho focuses its energies not on heat but its sugar content, which lends to its raisin-y taste.
-A bit smokey and possessing a bitterness reminiscent of baker’s chocolate the ancho is a welcome addition to stews, soups, and – toasted and ground – a secret weapon in any chocolate dessert.
+A bit smoky and possessing a bitterness reminiscent of baker’s chocolate, dried Ancho chile peppers are a welcome addition to stews, soups, and – toasted and ground – a secret weapon in any chocolate dessert.

 |Ingredients||Dried ancho chiles.|